Hatamoto/libft/README.md

 Welcome to **Libft** – a fun and practical rework of many standard C library functions.
-This project gave me a hands-on opportunity to really understand how C works at its core, from memory management to pointer magic.
+This project was the first one in 42 curriculum in Hive Helsinki.
+It gave me a hands-on opportunity to really understand how C works at its core, from memory management to pointer magic.
 Plus, it’s a cool way to build a library that you can reuse in future projects!

 ---